bombasticSlacks/Aspirant/Game/Marksman.md

 ### Master
 #### Marksman
-No negative on [Called Shot](Combat#Called%20Shot) with ranged or thrown weapons if you do nothing else during your turn.
+No negative on [Called Shot](Combat#Called%20Shot) with ranged or thrown attacks if you do nothing else during your turn.

 #### Fan Fire
 A special manoeuvre where you may make a ranged attack on any number of targets within a 45 degree cone and up to 2 comfortable range increments.
 For each target beyond the first each attack is at a -2 to hit.
 If your weapon needs reloading between shots add the penalty for reloading in the turn.